 It’s created by crossing other hybrid lily species such as L. Auratum, L. Japonicum, and L. Rubella.
 The flowers come in different shapes and colors and are very fragrant.
 The Star Gazer is one of the most popular flowers of this species that you may have seen commonly used for decorative purposes.

 It has a very long blooming shelf life that makes it perfect to use for decorations and is a favorite of florists.
 Oriental lilies have a short bloom time of 2 to 3 weeks and start blooming when the weather gets warmer.
 In most places, it blooms from mid-July to the start of August.

 You can plant and mix other varieties of oriental lilies in containers and place them on patio pots or plant them at the border of your gardens.
-To make it grow quickly, plant it in a well-drained soil where they get plenty of sunlight.
-These are quite delicate, so you have to prevent it from winds.
+To make it grow quickly, plant it in well-drained soil where they get plenty of sunlight.
+These are quite delicate, so you have to prevent them from winds.

 Some of the notable oriental lilies are Star Gazer, Emily, Little Girl, Mona Lisa, and Casa Blanca.

 Division 8: Interdivisional Hybrid Lilies

 Interdivisional Hybrid Lilies are grown after crossing with two different species of lilies.
 For example, LA Hybrid lilies are grown by crossing Lilium Longiflorum (Easter Lily) and Asiatic lilies.
 You get the best combination of both worlds as you get the large flower size of Easter lilies and the fragrance of Asiatic lilies.

 Moreover, if you don’t want stronger fragrance lilies, then you can choose milder fragrance lilies.
 The other famous Interdivisional Hybrid Lilly is Orienpet Hybrid Lilies or OT Hybrids.